 Because while the story of animals, in today’s world, is a tragic one, it has a silver lining.
 And on this holiday season, I will remember Flash by remembering -- and fighting for -- those I could not save.

-Help DxE continue our life-saving work by making contribution to our year-end fundraising drive.
-Stories like this can only be told with your help, and donations are doubled until the end of the year.
+Help DxE continue our life-saving work by making a contribution today.
+Stories like this can only be told with your help.